Linnnetteseven/alx-pre_course/README.md

 My first readme

-This file isup to date
+This file is up to date